 2. New Hampshire

 These chickens are known for their meat.
-New Hampshire chickens grow really quickly and can be ready for slaughter in just eight weeks.
+New Hampshire chickens grow quickly and can be ready for slaughter in just eight weeks.

 3. Bielefelder